Yes, the "missing axiom" of matroid theory is lost forever: Gain-graphic matroids

 Note that, in general, $H$ may be nonabelian, and the value of $\sigma(C)$ depends on the choice of starting point and orientation for $C$; however, if $\sigma(C)$ is equal to the identity of $H$, then this equality will hold no matter which starting point and orientation we choose.
 In this case, we say that $C$ is \emph{balanced}.
 A cycle that is not balanced is \emph{unbalanced}.

 The \emph{gain-graphic} matroid $M(G,\sigma)$ has the edge set of $G$ as its ground set.
 The circuits of $M(G,\sigma)$ are exactly the edge sets of balanced cycles, along with the minimal edge sets that induce connected subgraphs containing at least two unbalanced cycles and no balanced cycles.
-Any such subgraph is either a \emph{theta graph}, or a \emph{handcuff}.
-The former consists of two vertices joined by three internally-disjoint paths; the latter is two edge-disjoint cycles joined by a single path, which intersects the cycles only in its end-vertices.
-Note that this path may have length zero, in which case the two cycles share a single vertex.
+Any such subgraph is either a \emph{theta graph}, a \emph{loose handcuff}, or a \emph{tight handcuff}.
+A theta graph consists of two vertices joined by three internally-disjoint paths; a loose handcuff consists of two vertex-disjoint cycles joined by a single path that intersects the cycles only in its end-vertices; and a tight handcuff consists of two edge-disjoint cycles that share exactly one vertex.